mrdaniellewis/react-listboxes/docs/drop_down.md

 #### `classNames` (`Object`)

 An object whose key value pairs set the various class names used for the component parts and some component states.

+By default a [BEM style naming convention](https://en.bem.info/methodology/quick-start/#introduction) is used.

 The keys are:

 - `wrapper`